WDSY-FM

 WDSY-FM (107.9 MHz, "Y108") is a commercial radio station in Pittsburgh, Pennsylvania.
-It is owned by Audacy, Inc. and airs a country radio format.
-The studios and offices are in Foster Plaza on Holiday Drive in Green Tree, Pennsylvania, but using a Pittsburgh address.
+It is owned by Audacy, Inc. and airs a country music radio format.
+The station's studios and offices are in Foster Plaza on Holiday Drive in Green Tree, Pennsylvania.

-WDSY-FM has an effective radiated power (ERP) of 17,500 watts.
-The transmitter is located off Shreve Street in Pittsburgh's Spring Hill district.
+WDSY-FM has an effective radiated power (ERP) of 17,500 watts, its transmitter is located off Shreve Street in Pittsburgh's Spring Hill district.
 WDSY-FM broadcasts in the HD Radio hybrid format.

 History

 On August 6, 1962, WYRE-FM first signed on, co-owned with WYRE (1080 AM, now WWNL).
 Originally as a fully simulcast outlet of its AM sister station, it was owned by Golden Triangle Broadcasting and carried a country music format.
 WYRE (AM) was a daytimer station, while WYRE-FM operated primarily as a vehicle to serve listeners after the AM station was mandated to shut down after sunset.
 The following year, both stations switched their call signs to WEEP and WEEP-FM.

 In the late 1960s, the Federal Communications Commission ordered FM stations to air separate programming from their AM counterparts most of the day.
 WEEP-FM broke away from its AM sister during the required hours, airing a softer vocal-based country music format, while its AM sister played more contemporary country hits.
 In 1977, WEEP-FM changed its call letters to WDSY-FM, and adopting the moniker "We're fresh as a Daisy!...The all new WDSY FM 108."

 As more listeners began tuning to FM stations for music, WDSY-FM took on more of a flagship approach between the two stations, with WEEP simulcasting it, rather than the other way around.
 WDSY-FM evolved into a contemporary country station, and eventually was recognized as the exclusive country music outlet serving the Pittsburgh area.
 The station's ratings flourished in the late 1980s with the addition of two on-air personalities from top album rock station WDVE joining the WDSY-FM lineup: morning DJ Jimmy Roach and midday personality Chris DeCarlo.